yuvalshifriss/age-of-death-prediction/README.md

 ## 3. `train_and_validate.py`

-Trains multiple regression models to predict the **age of death** for patients who experienced heart failure.
+Trains multiple regression models to predict the **age at death** for heart failure patients who **died during the study period**, based on their clinical characteristics.
+This model is limited to the observed deaths and is intended to explore patterns associated with earlier or later mortality among these patients.

 ### 📋 Key Steps